Terms and conditions of travel

-13. The council's Transport Service recognises the importance of these arrangements to the families concerned.
-We will do our best, once a paid-for place has been offered, to keep it for the child during their time at that school.
+- The council's Transport Service recognises the importance of the Spare Seat Scheme to the families concerned.
+We will do our best, once a place on scheme has been offered, to keep it for the child during their time at that school.

-A guarantee cannot be given that a paid-for place will not be withdrawn at some future date.
-The council reserves the right to withdraw transport from a paid-for place pupil where any of the following apply:
+A guarantee cannot be given that a place on the Spare Seat Scheme will not be withdrawn at some future date.
+The council reserves the right to withdraw transport from a pupil on the Spare Seat Scheme where any of the following apply:

 - the place is needed for an entitled pupil

-- the route is subject to change with a reduced capacity in order to reduce costs
+- the route is subject to change with a reduced seating capacity

-14. The council’s refund policy is set out in the cancellation/ refund policy (PDF).
+- The council’s refund policy is set out in the cancellation/ refund policy (see below).

-16. Transport Services will use your (parent/ carer) email address as the main form of contact regarding your paid-for place on transport.
+Transport Services will use your (parent/carer) email address as the main form of contact regarding your spare seat on transport.
 You must ensure your email address is kept up to date.
 Failure to do so may result in your place being lost.